Fractune/TailsChecker/README.md

 #### Information
-Make sure you create a file named "combo.txt" which contains the emails you wanna check at the same time a proxy list named "proxies.txt" which countains your proxies w/ pass (or without)
+Make sure you create a file named "combo.txt" which contains the emails you wanna check at the same time a proxy list named "proxies.txt" which countains your proxies w/ credentials (or without)

 • This will be fixed soon & more added later.